 When you use Exchange Online and the Azure Rights Management service, you just send the email to the user as a protected message.
 For example, you can select the new Protect button in the command bar in Outlook on the Web, use the Outlook Do Not Forward button or menu option.
 Or, you can select an Azure Information Protection label that automatically applies Do Not Forward for you, and classifies the email.

-The recipient will see an option to sign in to their Gmail, Yahoo, or Microsoft account, and then be able to read the protected email.
+The recipient sees an option to sign in to their Gmail, Yahoo, or Microsoft account, and then they can read the protected email.
 Alternatively, they can choose the option for a one-time passcode to read the email in a browser.

 To support this scenario, Exchange Online must be enabled for the Azure Rights Management service and the new capabilities in Office 365 Message Encryption.
 For more information about this configuration, see Exchange Online: IRM Configuration.

 For more information about the new capabilities that include supporting all email accounts on all devices, see the following blog post: Announcing new capabilities available in Office 365 Message Encryption.

 What devices and which file types are supported by Azure RMS?

 For a list of devices that support the Azure Rights Management service, see Client devices that support Azure Rights Management data protection.
 Because not all supported devices can currently support all Rights Management capabilities, be sure to also check the table for RMS-enlighted applications.